nicolasvancan/monvandb/diary/en/1_binary_trees_and_components/2_binary_tree_nodes.md

 ```

-I decided to change the key from uint64 to byte array, considering any possibility of use of indexed keys, such as string, different bytes, objects, among others, changing the field to bytes array was the best option I could choose.
+I decided to change the key from uint64 to a byte array, considering the possibility of using indexed keys such as strings, different bytes, objects, among others.
+Changing the field to a byte array was the best option I could choose.

-For every type of node a function to insert, delete, update values is created.
-In fact, the update method will not be implemented, updating is the same as deleting and inserting the same key.
+For every type of node, a function to insert, delete, and update values is created.
+In fact, the update method will not be implemented, as updating is essentially the same as deleting and inserting the same key.

 **Insert**